getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 To grant a user access to a project, the user must be a member of a team with access to the project.
 To add a user to a team, navigate to **Settings > Teams**, select a team, then click "Add Member".

-From project settings:
+Adding a rule from project settings:

 [{% asset issue-owners/ownership_rules.png alt="Configuration options for defining ownership rules in project settings." %}]({% asset issue-owners/ownership_rules.png @path %})

-From an issue page:
+Adding a rule from an issue page:

 [{% asset issue-owners/create_ownership_rule.png alt="Configuration options for defining ownership rules from an issue page." %}]({% asset issue-owners/create_ownership_rule.png @path %})